Ayush1285/Ayush1285/README.md

-- I am sophomore year undergraduate student of Electrical and Electronics Engineering at [Visvesvaraya National Institute of Technology (VNIT), Nagpur, India](http://vnit.ac.in/).
+- I am junior year undergraduate student of Electrical and Electronics Engineering at [Visvesvaraya National Institute of Technology (VNIT), Nagpur, India](http://vnit.ac.in/).
 - 😄 I’m interested in Controls and Planning of Robotic Systems